airportyh/trailing_comma_remover/README.md

 Remove Trailing Commas
 ======================

 This is a tool to remove trailing commas within array literal and object literal expressions in your Javascripts.
+Trailing commas are problematic because IE 7 and below treat them differently from newer browsers, in specifically

+* For arrays literals, IE 7 appends an extra undefined element at the end of the array, where as other browser do not.
+* For object literals, IE 7 fails to parse the script whereas other browser allow it.

 ## Install